biojava/biojava.github.io/wiki/Main_Page.md

 the libraries without your software being forced under either the LGPL or [GPL](http://www.gnu.org/licenses/gpl.html).
 LGPL is not GPL.

-BioJava releases can be obtained from our download area.
-Instructions for installing the library, and building source releases, can be found on the Getting started page.
+BioJava releases can be obtained from our [Project:download download](Project:download download "wikilink") area.
+Instructions for installing the library, and building source releases, can be found on the [Project:GetStarted Getting started](Project:GetStarted Getting started "wikilink") page.

 You can also maintain an up-to-date view of BioJava with [CVS](http://www.cvs.org/).
 We provide anonymous